wasimamshaikh/pythoncalculator/README.md

 # Python Calculator

-A simple Python calculator with unit tests using Pytest.
+A simple Python calculator with unit tests using Pytest.Test SCM polling